yarastu/yarastu/en/_posts/2023-12-30-restore-maximum-height.md

 {% include image.html name="regain-stature-height" alt="Recovering daily height loss" %}

 Try to tuck your chin in, aligning it with your forehead.
 The line between the highest point of the auditory meatus and lowest point of the eye socket should be parallel to the floor.
-This line is also called the *Frankfurt plane*.
+This line is also called the *frankfurt plane*.

 {% include image.html name="head-frankfurt-plane" alt="Frankfurt plane" %}